-Here are a few tricks to help you make the most of your sunscreen and keep those pesky sunburns and wrinkles as far away from you as possible:
+Yep, my old sunscreen technique was all wrong.
+Here’s how to apply sunscreen the right way, so you can make the most of it and keep those pesky sunburns and wrinkles as far away from you as possible:

 I used to be a scrooge with sunscreen.
 I’d treat it like my moisturizer.
 Put on a pea-size amount and off in the sun I went.

 That’s not nearly enough, my friend.
 Derms recommend you use an average ounce (30ml) to cover your entire body (adjust based on your height and weight – no judgments.
 It’s about safety, girl!).

 For the face, you need 1/3 of a teaspoon.
 Don’t know how much that is?
 Check out Dr Sam Bunting’s 13 dot technique to visualise how much sunscreen you need and how to apply it:

 P.S.
 The 13 dot technique starts at minute 3:36.

 Sunscreen Application Tip #2: Slather Sunscreen On Everywhere